 And, did I mention how affordable real estate is here?
 You’ll be amazed at how much house you can afford in Saint John.
 See for yourself!
 Follow this link to my residential and investment property listings.

-Check out these sites to learn more about our city and our easy-going east coast lifestyle, and feel free to get in touch with me any time to chat more about how I can help you MOVE EAST.
+Check out the sites below to learn more about our city and our easy-going east coast lifestyle, and feel free to get in touch with me any time to chat more about how I can help you MOVE EAST.

 City of Saint John official website